ElzbietaSkrzypek/Typing-Speed-Test--tkinter-pandas/README.md

 # Typing-Speed-Test
+### A Tkinter GUI desktop application that tests your typing speed.
 1. Clone repo
 2. Include play.png and restart.png for UI setup
 3. Include words_list.txt to obtain list with random words